Library Services for Faculty

 - core list of recommended titles selected by subject experts, organized into 68 curriculum-specific subject areas

 The Holy Spirit Library welcomes purchase requests for Library materials from faculty, students and staff.
 All requests will be reviewed by relevant Library staff members.
-Within budget constraints and collection development policies, we will try to acquire requested items.
+Within budget constraints and our collection development policy, we make every attempt to acquire requested items.

 To suggest materials for purchase, please contact the director via email, firstname.lastname@example.org, or campus mail with the following information:

 - type of material, e.g., book, journal subscription, database, CD, DVD